ultraseedbox/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/HTTP Access.md

-One of the ways to manage files from your seedbox into your computer is through HTTP access.
+One of the ways to manage files from your seedbox into your computer is through **HTTP access**.
 This provides you a quick and secure way to download files to your computer from your seedbox by using your web browser.

 It is not meant for you to share files to your friends.
 For that you need to either use [Userland ProFTPD](https://docs.usbx.me/books/file-transfer-protocol-%28ftp%29/page/userland-proftpd), [Nextcloud](https://docs.usbx.me/books/nextcloud) or [Pydio](https://docs.usbx.me/books/pydio).